Audience: Franklin and Urbana University Faculty and Staff that have been granted IT permission to use Teams to setup and conduct conference calls.

 6. The teleconferencing data will automatically be added to the body of your message, and sent by email to all the participants you specify.
 This is the information they will use to join your teleconference.

-Joining a Skype for Business Teleconference as the Meeting Organizer by Phone
+Joining a Teams Teleconference as the Meeting Organizer by Phone

 The meeting will be open to anyone who you have invited.
 They can join by phone or by using the dial-in phone number provided in the meeting invitation.

 However, if all users are joining by phone, the organized will be required to enter a PIN to start the meeting.
-As soon as you enter your PIN when arriving by phone, or any user enters the meeting using the Skype for Business client, all users can access the meeting and interact.
+As soon as you enter your PIN when arriving by phone, or any user enters the meeting using the Teams client, all users can access the meeting and interact.

 If you have forgotten your PIN, Click Here.

-1. Users may also join a teleconference via the Skype for Business desktop client.
+1. Users may also join a teleconference via Teams, rather than by phone call.

-2. By clicking the "Join Skype Meeting" link in the calendar event, the Skype for Business client will launch and the user will be taken to the conference where they will be able to seamless integrate with call-in users.
+2. By clicking the "Join Teams Meeting" link in the calendar event, the Teams client will launch and the user will be taken to the conference where they will be able to seamless integrate with call-in users.

-If you are leading a Skype for Business meeting by phone and need to reset your administrator PIN to start the meeting, you can follow the steps below:
+If you are leading a Teams meeting by phone and need to reset your administrator PIN to start the meeting, you can follow the steps below:

 2. Press "Forgot your dial-in PIN?".